Supreme Court Revisits Abortion With Louisiana Case

 The U.S. Court of Appeals for the 5th Circuit subsequently reversed the district court ruling.
 A three-judge panel voted 2-to-1 to allow the state law to go into effect.

 Writing for the majority, Judge Jerry E. Smith conceded that the state had not provided any instance in which a patient sustained "a worse result" because a doctor lacked hospital admitting privileges.
-Nonetheless, Smith maintained the the Louisiana law did not impose "an undue burden" on women seeking abortions.
-He said the closing of clinics would not impose driving distances as long as those in Texas, and he said that it was easier to get hospital admitting privileges in Louisiana.
+Nonetheless, Smith maintained, the the Louisiana law did not impose "an undue burden" on women seeking abortions.
+He said that the closing of clinics would not impose driving distances as long as those in Texas and that it was easier to get hospital admitting privileges in Louisiana.

 Finally, Smith rejected the district court's factual finding that the law would make access to abortion more difficult for 70% of women seeking abortions in the state.
 Smith put the number instead at "at most 30%."